 Step 2: Fill Cracks / Holes and Seal the Wood Surface

 - In this step, all kinds of dents and unevenness such as cracks and porous areas in the wood must first be filled in.
 To do this you simply use transparent laminating resin.
-Since some of these uneven areas can be located in relatively unfavourable places on the edge of a work piece, we recommend that you prepare the edges with a dimensionally stable adhesive tape.
+Since some of these uneven areas can be located in relatively unfavorable places on the edge of a work-piece, we recommend that you prepare the edges with a dimensionally stable adhesive tape.
 This will prevent the resin from running over the edge in an uncontrolled manner.

-- Now it is time to build a suitable mould for the desired epoxy table top size.
+- Now it is time to build a suitable mold for the desired epoxy table top size.
 This is particularly easy and inexpensive with so-called MDF boards.
-The first time this may seem like a challenge, but in principle this point is not that difficult to achieve.
+At first, this may seem like a challenge, but in principle, this point is not that difficult to achieve.
 We recommend MDF boards with a board thickness of 16 mm for the construction of the formwork.
-This applies to the bottom panel on the underside as well as to the side panels.
-You should dimension the side parts so that the epoxy resin cast table top is still about 15 mm thicker than the bottom.
+This applies to the bottom panel as well as to the side panels.
+You should construct the side panels to be at least 15mm higher than the surface of the tabletop.
 The side parts can either be screwed to the underside or glued together with hot glue.

 Images: left: brizmaker / shutterstock.com, right: Rawpixel.com / shutterstock.com

 - After screwing or gluing the different parts together, the edges must be additionally sealed.
-For this you can use simple, clear silicone for the sanitary area.
+For this, you can use simple, clear bathroom silicone.
 Only if you are very careful with the sealing, you will get your form really 100% tight.
-As a consequence of a defective seal, liquid epoxy resin could leak out at the edges later on, which would then mean more work and expense.
+As a consequence of a defective seal, the liquid epoxy resin could leak out at the edges later on, which would then mean more work and expense.

-- The finished sealed mould must finally be treated with a release agent.
+- The finished sealed mold must finally be treated with a release agent.
 If this is not done, the epoxy resin could adhere too strongly to the MDF boards after drying.
-Then it would be very difficult to release your epoxy resin tabletop from the mould without major damage.
+Then it would be very difficult to release your epoxy resin tabletop from the mold without major damage.
 There are different ways to prevent this.
-For example, the mould could be glued to all inside surfaces with adhesive tape.
+For example, the mold could be lined all inside surfaces with adhesive tape.
 But liquid release wax can also be used.
-Spraying the mould several times (in up to three layers for a smooth surface) with silicone spray or Teflon spray can also counteract excessive adhesion between the boards and the epoxy resin table top.
+Spraying the mold several times (in up to three layers for a smooth surface) with silicone spray or Teflon spray can also counteract excessive adhesion between the boards and the epoxy resin tabletop.

-Step 4: Insert the Wood into the Finished Mould of your epoxy table top
+Step 4: Insert the Wood into the Finished Mold of Your Epoxy Tabletop

-- It is especially important that your form is absolutely flat and in the scale at the chosen workstation.
-You should not only trust your eyes and your feeling, but also use a spirit level and, if necessary, use wooden wedges to bring your workplace into the correct alignment.
-After all, this way you can make sure that no liquid epoxy resin runs out over the edge of one side of the mould during casting.
-Once you have sufficiently controlled this basic requirement, you can place the wood in the mould.
+- It is especially important that your form is absolutely flat and in position at the chosen workstation.
+You should not just eyeball it, but use a spirit level and, if necessary, use wooden wedges to bring your workspace into the correct alignment.
+After all, this way you can make sure that no liquid epoxy resin runs out over the edge of one side of the mold during casting.
+Once you have sufficiently controlled this basic requirement, you can place the wood in the mold.
 Push your piece of wood exactly into the position where you want it to be fixed with epoxy resin in the finished table.
 Simply use several parallel clamps to fix the wood in the desired position.

 Bilder: left: Wood’n Water Artwork and Design, right: Comeback Images / shutterstock.com